yt-project/yt/doc/source/examining/loading_data.rst

    bbox = np.array([[-1.5, 1.5], [-1.5, 1.5], [1.5, 1.5]])
    ds = yt.load_uniform_grid(data, arr.shape, 3.08e24, bbox=bbox, nprocs=12)

-where in this exampe the particle position fields have been assigned. ``number_of_particles`` must be the same size as the particle arrays.
+where in this example the particle position fields have been assigned.
+``number_of_particles`` must be the same size as the particle arrays.
 If no particle arrays are supplied then ``number_of_particles`` is assumed to be zero.

 .. rubric:: Caveats